Here’s who could make history during Sunday’s Grammys - NewsBreak

 The awards will be without several big names: Drake and The Weeknd both decided to not take part in the Grammys, at all.
 Ye, who changed his name from Kanye West, said he was told that his act was pulled from the show.

 It might be a bittersweet moment for the Foo Fighters following the recent death of its drummer Taylor Hawkins .
-The rock band could extend their record for most best rock album wins with five for “Medicine at Midnight.”What’s inside the gift bag every Grammy performer gets
+The rock band could extend their record for most best rock album wins with five for “Medicine at Midnight.”NATIONAL: Chris Rock’s brother slams Will Smith for Oscars slap

 Cardi B and Megan Thee Stallion will battle to see who becomes the first woman to win best rap performance as a solo artist.
 Stallion, who won the award with Beyoncé last year, is nominated for her song “Thot S(asterisk)(asterisk)(asterisk),” while Cardi B is up for her crossover hit “Up.”